Unpacking Credit Card Perks vs Risks 2026

 Buying things you don’t need for portal bonuses

 Stacking should save you money — not encourage overspending.
-It is ok to let a benefit go if it doesn’t work for you.
-It’s also ok to downgrade a card or cancel altogether if the benefits don’t fit your lifestyle.
+It’s okay to let a benefit go if it doesn’t fit your lifestyle.

 🧠 How I Stack Credit Card Perks Safely